SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_5-create-sac-story/dsp_modeling_5-create-sac-story.md

     ![SAC Story Creation](./images-dsp_modeling_5-create-sac-story/DS_SAC_InsertChart.png)

-3. Select the connected Datasphere tenant.
+3. Select the connected Datasphere tenant (in the workshop, select the connection named `Datasphere`).
 You see all spaces your Datasphere application user is allowed to access.
 Select your space and the Analytic Model which you created in the previous exercise.

     ![SAC Story Creation](./images-dsp_modeling_5-create-sac-story/DS_SAC_SelectModel.png)